Details of Prince Harry and Meghan's new life are far from settled

 Harry and Meghan are also referred to as "their royal highnesses," and used that styling in the sign-off of their announcement last week.

 When Diana and Charles divorced, she relinquished the title "her royal highness."
-The statement on Monday gave little indication if a change similar to that is in Harry and Meghan’s future as well.
+The queen's statement Monday gave little indication if a change similar to that is in Harry and Meghan’s future as well.